ocirico69/ocirico69/README.md

 ## About Me

-Bachelor's degree graduate in Information Systems from **Universitas Islam Negeri Sunan Ampel Surabaya** *(awaiting official graduation)* with a strong focus on **Web and Mobile Development**, covering Frontend and Backend, as well as UI/UX design.
+Bachelor's degree graduate in Information Systems from **Universitas Islam Negeri Sunan Ampel Surabaya** *(awaiting official graduation)* with a strong focus on Web and Mobile Development, covering Frontend and Backend, as well as UI/UX design.

-Experienced in developing Python-based projects, particularly in **Machine Learning and Deep Learning**, along with performing data analysis and integrating AI systems into web and mobile applications.
+Experienced in developing Python-based projects, particularly in Machine Learning and Deep Learning, along with performing data analysis and integrating AI systems into web and mobile applications.

+Possesses strong communication skills and a keen interest in building intuitive, efficient, and user-friendly digital solutions.

 ---